wodowiesel/GB-Dumper/README.md

 4. Press 0 to read the header and verify that it looks correct.
 If it doesn’t look correct, press the power button to power off the Gameboy cartridge, remove and re-insert it and power it up again.

 5. Press 1 to Dump the ROM, 2 to Backup your RAM or 3 to Load your RAM file.
    Hashes (#) will start printing every few seconds and a file called <gametitle>.gb or .sav will be created if you chose option 1 or 2.

   If you choose option 3, it will load the save from <gametitle>.sav.

-We recommend verifying your Gameboy ROM using BGB (a Gameboy emulator) or "xgbfix.exe -v -d <your_rom.rom>" found in the project called "ASMotor" (we've included it).
+  We recommend verifying your Gameboy ROM using BGB (a Gameboy emulator) or "xgbfix.exe -v -d <your_rom.rom> found in the project called "ASMotor" (we've included it).

 It’s a good idea to verify your save files too by running the ROM when the save file is present in BGB.

 ## SPECIAL CASES

-There are some cartridges which don't quite conform to cartridge header standards or require something out of the ordinary.
+1. There are some cartridges which don't quite conform to cartridge header standards or require something out of the ordinary.

     List can be found in the documentations folder!
 Wisdom_Tree.txt - Provided by Benjamin E.

+2. GB audio pin base function is already bult-in, but may need extra code cahanges for rare games!

 ## REVISION HISTORY

 v1.8 Rev 1.2 (29 September 2022) by WodoWiesel
 - adapted pin configuration for new Arduino Nano
+- changable clockpin (default: GND !)
 - added reset pin interrupt
 - added optional display pins
 - added logos & pin labels